isaac-gish/Module-2-Challenge/README.md

 # Module-2-Challenge
 Module 2 submission repository

+The Excel file for this VBA script to run on is too large to upload to the github repository.
+I was told you would have a way to access it as a grader.

 All code was authored by me except for the following section:

-"For i = 2 To LastRow
+    For i = 2 To LastRow
-    'If cell above is not equal

     If ws.Cells(i - 1, 1).Value <> ws.Cells(i, 1).Value Then

         FirstValue = ws.Cells(i, 3).Value

-    End If"
+    End If

 The above code was authored by ChatGPT and used to help me figure out how to find only the first value.
 In my original code I could not figure out how to do this one part of it so I was receiving the wrong values.
 I resorted to using ChatGPT after posting in slack and receiving no response and staying for office hours and not finding a solution.